Fishing

 This man is catching surf smelt (Hypomesus pretiosus) in the surf, using a net, attached to a pole, Olympic Beach, Olympic National Park, Washington State, United States.
 In the foreground, glaucous-winged gulls are waiting, hoping to get tidbits.
 (Photo copyright © by Kaj Halberg)

 Herons are long-legged and long-beaked, fish-eating water birds of the family Ardeidae, comprising about 64 species.
 Some species are called egrets, mainly birds with ornate plumes during the breeding season, whereas birds of the genera Botaurus, Ixobrychus, and Zebrilus are called bitterns.
-Several species are presented below, and a number of others are described on the pages Animals – Birds: Birds in Taiwan, and Birds in the Pacific States.
+Several species are presented below, and a number of others are described on the pages Animals – Birds: Birds in Taiwan, and Birds in Africa.

 The grey heron (Ardea cinerea) is distributed in most of Asia, Europe, Africa, and Madagascar.
 Other pictures, depicting this species, are shown on the pages Animals: Urban animal life, and Animals – Birds: Birds in Taiwan.